Rose Clark

-Harriet Candace "Rose" Clark (1852–1942) was an early 20th-century American painter and pictorial photographer.
+Harriet Candace "Rose" Clark (1852 – November 28, 1942) was an early 20th-century American painter and pictorial photographer.
 She is best known for the photographs she exhibited with Elizabeth Flint Wade under their joint names, either as "Rose Clark and Elizabeth Flint Wade" or as "Misses Clark and Wade".

 Life

 Harriet Candace "Rose" Clark was born in 1852 in La Port, Indiana.
 She was trained as a painter and taught painting and drawing in the 1880s at Saint Margaret’s School in Buffalo, New York.
 One of her students was Mabel Dodge Luhan, and Clark later designed and restored Luhan’s villa in Florence, Italy.

-Beginning in 1890 she became active as a photographer and worked independently until 1898.
-Sometime in the late 1890s she met Wade, and the two began their twelve-year collaboration.
-About 1900 she began corresponding with Alfred Stieglitz, who encouraged and counseled her in her art.
+Beginning in 1890, she became active as a photographer and worked independently until 1898.
+Sometime in the late 1890s, she met Wade, and the two began their twelve-year collaboration.
+In about 1900, she began corresponding with Alfred Stieglitz, who encouraged and counseled her in her art.
 Stieglitz cited her, along with Gertrude Käsebier, Eva Watson-Schütze, and Mary Devens, as one of the ten most prominent American pictorial photographers currently working in an article in Century Magazine in 1902.

 Clark apparently learned some of her photographic artistry from Käsebier; later in her life she said she owed Käsebier for "any success she had with a camera".

-About 1920 she moved from Buffalo to New York City, where she advertised her portraits and other paintings for substantial amounts (up to $2,000 for full-length portraits).
+About 1920, she moved from Buffalo to New York City, where she advertised her portraits and other paintings for substantial amounts (up to $2,000 for full-length portraits).
 She returned to Buffalo in 1926.

 Clark never married and little is known about her private life.
-She died in Buffalo on 28 November 1942 and was buried in La Porte.
+She died in Buffalo on November 28, 1942 and was buried in La Porte.
 Her obituary focused on her work as a painter and did not mention anything about her photography.